roobert/roobert.github.io/_posts/2017-08-10-Kubernetes-Manifest-Templating-with-ERB-and-Hiera.md

 ## Conclusion

-This example has included versioning manifests in a directory structure (which may or may not be considered a good idea), performing hiera lookups to retrieve values from hiera given a scope, and conditional logic in the templates.

 `erb-hiera` is a simple tool which does just one thing: document generation from templates.
 This article has shown one possible use case where using a templating tool can be combined with versioning to provide powerful and flexible Kubernetes manifest management.

 ## References